ndlevinzon/Comp_Chem/Cheminformatics/Analogs/README.md

 ```
 * Note: A ‘Scan’ replaces hydrogens in a X-H bond with R, forming X-R. A ‘Walk’ replaces a heavy atom in a X-H bond with R, forming R-H.
 * Note: Some mutations (like some ‘Walks’ and ‘Scans’) produce more conservative changes when generating analogs, while other mutations (like ‘Ring_Breaker’) have the potential to generate analogs very different from the starting compound.
-To control for this, the analogging methods performed can be specified simply by commenting lines (using the ‘#’ character) containing unwanted operations in the analog_methods list.
+To control this, the analogging methods performed can be specified simply by commenting lines (using the ‘#’ character) containing unwanted operations in the analog_methods list.
 For example, if I only wanted the generator to produce analogs from halogen scans (F, Cl, Br, and I), my analog_methods list would look like:
 ```
 analog_methods = [
     	# [trim_extremities, "trim"],